HighPoint/opencv-object-detection-on-aws-lambda/README.md

 &nbsp;

 3) Select a photo.
-Either select one of the stock photos or upload your own.
-Select "Detect," if you upload your own image or change the image detection options.
+Either select one of the stock photos or upload your own image.
+Select "Detect," if you uploaded an image or changed the image detection options.

 ![OpenCV Detection Menu Screen Shot](read-me-images/OpenCVDetectionShot.png?raw=true)